justinharris23/Across_the_Musicverse/README.md

 ![image](https://i.ibb.co/0GQp8jf/Music-Streaming-Wars.webp)

-## Project Title: Heroes and Villains
+## Project Title: Across the Musicverse

 ## Description

-Heroes and Villains is your one-stop shop to learn about your favorite heroes and villains from the television show Breaking Bad.
+Across the Musicverse is your one-stop shop to learn about your favorite heroes and villains from the television show Breaking Bad.
 Using the Breaking Bad API (https://breakingbadapi.com/documentation), learn about over 60 characters.
 From Walter White to baby Holly.

 ## How to Get Started